 The Keeshond has a medium length coat that's made up of a thick and extremely waterproof outercoat and a denser, much softer undercoat.
 They shed quite heavily throughout the year, only more so during the Spring and then again in the Autumn when more frequent brushing is usually necessary to keep on top of things.
 They need to be brushed at least twice a week to keep things tidy.
 It’s worth noting that a Keeshond’s adult coat only grows through when dogs are between 18 months to 2 years old.

 The Keeshond is an intelligent little dog and one that likes to be involved in everything that goes on around them.
-They need to be given a minimum of 20 to 40 minutes exercise a day and it has to include lots of mental stimulation for them to be truly happy, well rounded characters.
-When a Kees gets bored, they can quickly develop some unwanted behavioural issues and this includes being very destructive around the home.
+They need to be given a minimum of 20 to 40 minutes exercise a day and it must include lots of mental stimulation for them to be truly happy, well rounded characters.
+When a Kees gets bored, they can quickly develop some unwanted behavioural issues, and this includes being very destructive around the home.

 A shorter walk in the morning would be fine, but a longer more interesting one in the afternoon is a must.
-These dogs also like to be able to roam around a back garden as often as possible so they can really let off steam.
-However, the fencing has to be extremely secure to keep these active, high energy dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.
+These dogs also like to be able to roam around a back garden as often as possible, so they can really let off steam.
+However, the fencing must be extremely secure to keep these active, high energy dogs in because if they find a weakness in the fence, they will soon escape out and get into all sorts of trouble.

 With this said, puppies should not be over exercised because their joints and bones are still growing.
 This includes not letting a dog jump up and down from furniture or going up or down the stairs.
 Too much pressure placed on their joints and spines at an early age could result in a dog developing serious problems later in their lives.